FSChuang/CSC510-SE-Group8/proj2/mealslot/README.md

 - **Eat Outside** → venue suggestions (stubbed deterministically).
 - **Party Mode** → merges constraints across participants and broadcasts spins via websockets.

+## Who is MealSlot For?

+Mealslot is meant to help anyone looking to expand their culinary horizons.
+Whether they are an adventurous eater looking for new experiences, a beginner trying to expand their pallate, or a home cook working on their skills, MealSlot can help them discover and explore new dishes.

 ## Demo

 https://github.com/user-attachments/assets/79e14304-0232-4f44-b30f-979cc4b544a5